A complete guide to visiting the Dry Bridge Market, the most popular flea market in Tbilisi, Georgia.

 On the opposite side of the river, there is a large undercover antique market simply called ‘Antique Shop’.
 It’s a dark and dusty hodgepodge of mostly porcelain and tableware, but it’s very much worth a look if you’re in the area.
 The location is here.

 There are lots of antique shops around Chugureti district, including near the intersection of Kiev and Tsinamdzghvrishvili streets (here).
-Finally, Guga Kot Studio on Kostava Street has a curated collection of antiques and vintage Caucasian kilims.

 More markets to visit in Tbilisi